 High school youth from across the state apply and are selected to participate in this college campus experience program.
-Participants spend five days on the University of Georgia campus where they receive important information on college preparation, learn about the college application process, develop leadership skills, and discover new opportunities.
+Participants spend five days on campus at the University of Georgia where they receive important information on college preparation, learn about the college application process, develop leadership skills, and discover new opportunities.

 - College admission counselors

 - Major and career college advisors

 The program is open to rising high school sophomores and juniors who are in foster care, wards of the state, or emancipated.
 A maximum of 25 students will be accepted into the program.
 Applicants will be notified on a rolling basis of acceptance into the program and must provide additional information upon acceptance.

 The Embark Summer Precollegiate Program is supported with funds from the Georgia RYSE-ILP, a unit of the Georgia Division of Family and Children Services.

 For more information about the program and/or the application process, contact program coordinator Shirley Reyes.